bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 ## Approach :

 The team came up with generic , re-usable , scalable Machine Learning model which can help seller address above challenges.

 The seller can trained thier specific model with their sales data for last few years and model will be able to predict optimum lot size for next few months.

-The ML model will be customized , trained and deployed seperately for each seller to improve the accuracy based out of seller
+The ML model will be customized , trained and deployed seperately for each seller to improve the accuracy based out of seller historical data , demand , weather , economic , regional sentiments.

+The ML model will pre-process the data and extract weighted features to ?

+The ML model with deployed on Azure Cloud and will be exposed via API endpoint for prediction and re-trained the model.

-### Description :
+### ML Model :

 A non-deterministic ML model which predicts optimal quantity of products for a seller .
 - __Header extraction and parsing__